From Image to Video, what do we need in multimodal LLMs?: Methodology

-To create a comprehensive video representation, we first apply temporal pooling to the frame-level embeddings by average-pooling the embeddings along the temporal dimension, which results in a video-level temporal representation \(t_i \in \mathbb{R}^{N \times D}\).
-Temporal pooling effectively learns from the video's duration by combining information from various frames.
-Then, we apply spatial pooling to the frame-level embeddings by average-pooling across the space dimension, leading to a video-level spatial representation \(z_i \in \mathbb{R}^{T \times D}\).
-Spatial pooling captures the arrangement and interaction of objects within frames.
-The process is shown in Figure \ref{fig:pooling}
+To obtain comprehensive video representations, we first apply temporal pooling by averaging embeddings along the temporal dimension, resulting in video-level spatial representations \(z_i \in \mathbb{R}^{N \times D}\).
+Temporal pooling integrates information across frames, capturing the video's temporal dynamics.
+Next, we apply spatial pooling to the frame-level embeddings, averaging across the spatial dimension to obtain video-level temporal representations \(t_i \in \mathbb{R}^{T \times D}\), which captures the spatial interactions within frames.

-In this way, without additional training, we obtained the video-level spatio-temporal representation based on simple spatial and temporal pooling.
-This approach allows us to understand videos not just by what is present in individual frames but also by how these elements change over time and interact spatially.